OR WAIT 15 SECS

 To ensure equitable access to prevention and treatment services for women and girls, it is important for countries to set their own national targets, said Dr. Lee Jong-Wook, WHO director-general.
 The targets must match the proportion of men, women and children who are living with HIV and in need of treatment.

 WHO is also highlighting the need to address violence against women and girls as an integral part of the response to the AIDS pandemic.
 Violence against women is widespread: estimates suggest that between one in three and one in five women globally have been physically and sexually assaulted by intimate partners in their lifetime.
-Studies from
+Studies from Rwanda, South Africa and the United Republic of Tanzania show up to three-fold increases in risk of HIV among women who have experienced violence compared to those who have not.
+Studies also suggest that for many young women, the first sexual encounter is coerced or unwanted.
+The risk of HIV transmission increases when sex is forced, especially for girls and young women because their vaginal tracts are immature and tear easily.

 Violence against women can not be tolerated at any level, said Dr. Peter Piot, UNAIDS executive director.
 The fear of violence prevents many women from accessing HIV information, from getting testing and seeking treatment.
 If we want to get ahead of the epidemic we must put women at the heart of the AIDS response.